ericfuerstenberg/crypto-trailing-dca/README.md

 optional arguments:
-  -h, --help           show this help message and exit --symbol SYMBOL      Market Symbol (Ex: NEO/BTC - NEO/USDT) --size SIZE          How many satoshis (or USD) the stop loss should be
+  -h, --help           show this help message and exit --symbol SYMBOL      Market Symbol (Ex: NEO/BTC - NEO/USDT) --size SIZE          What percentage the stop loss should be
-                       placed above or below current price --type TYPE          Specify whether the trailing stop loss should be in buying or selling mode.
-(Ex: 'buy' or 'sell') --interval INTERVAL  How often the bot should check for price changes
+                       placed above or below current price (e.g., 0.05 for 5%, 0.10 for 10%)
+  --type TYPE          Specify whether the trailing stop loss should be in
+                       buying or selling mode.
+(Ex: 'buy' or 'sell') --interval INTERVAL  How often the bot should check for price changes (default 5 seconds)
 ```